Optimal stopping with nonlinear expectation: geometric and algorithmic solutions: Optimal stopping with nonlinear expectation

 where the set $\mathcal{H}$ is given by

-and $\bar g = \max_{x \in [0,1]} g(x)$.
-In the classical case \cite[Ch.\ III.7]{Dynkin_Yushkevich} (Figure \ref{fig:1}, square markers), the expectation is $\rho^x = \E^x$ and the functions $h^{y,z}_{\beta,\gamma}$ are linear.
+where $\bar g = \max_{x \in [0,1]} g(x)$.
+In the classical case \cite[Ch.\ III.7]{Dynkin_Yushkevich} (Figure \ref{fig:1}, square markers), the expectation is $\rho = \E$ and the functions $h^{y,z}_{\beta,\gamma}$ are linear.
 In the present setting (Figure \ref{fig:1}, circular markers), the functions $h^{y,z}_{\beta,\gamma}$ are nonlinear and defined to be finite only on a subinterval of $[0,1]$.
-This choice for $\mathcal{H}$ is motivated by the following example.
+This choice for $\mathcal{H}$ is motivated by the example in Section \ref{sec:motiv}.

+\begin{remark} Definition \eqref{eq:defcalh} is used for simplicity.
+In fact it is sufficient to use a set of functions smaller than $\mathcal{H}$ in the construction, by adding to \eqref{eq:defcalh} the constraint that $\beta \vee \gamma := \max\{\beta, \gamma\} \leq \bar g$, since the infimum in \eqref{eq:guessv} then remains unchanged.
+This will be an easy consequence of the monotonicity of $\rho$ (Definition \ref{def:dynamic_risk_mapping}), the $\varrho$-martingale property (Lemma \ref{lem:mgale}), and the continuity of $\mathcal{H}$ (Lemma \ref{lem:hprops})). \end{remark}